 Our saw experts bought the 15 best chainsaws, a mix of gas and electric saws, and put them through exhaustive head-to-head wood-slicing tests.
 Our extensive chainsaw review process delves into cutting time tests, features, energy/fuel consumption, and how loud they are.
 We tested each chainsaw for use on actual tree work, and performed careful timed tests at a professional tree service wood yard.

 After thousands of test hours, we recommend the EGO Power+ CS2005 as the best chainsaw overall.
 Nothing touched it in our timed cutting performance tests; it even beat all the gas saws!
 That said, the Ego Power+ CS1800 is lighter, a lot less expensive, and may be all the cutting power you need.
-Read on for more on our test findings, and to learn about the smaller chainsaws we recommend for trimming projects.
+Read on for more on our test findings and to learn about the smaller chainsaws we recommend for trimming projects.

 Chainsaws make quite a mess.
 One of the best tools we've found for cleaning up sawdust is a powerful leaf blower.
-You might also like our tests of other top-rated saws, like miter saws and circular saws, to help you find the right tools for all your projects.
+You might also like our tests of other top-rated power saws, like miter saws and circular saws, to help you find the right tools for all your projects.

 Electric chainsaws used to be unable to compete with the cutting performance of gas chainsaws.
 Thanks to the EGO Power+ CS2005, those days are officially over.
 It is the fastest battery chainsaw we've tested and is now faster than the 20" gas chainsaws in our lineup.
 It blew away the competition in our standardized, 4 x 4 cutting time test, with a blazing 3.5-second cutting time, beating the next best by 1.5 seconds (a gas saw), and leaving the average 15.4-second cutting time in the dust.
 It also has no wind-up time.
 In addition, if you consider messing with a choke or pulling the handle 20 times on a cold day like you have to do with a gas chainsaw, then the Ego truly blows away the gas competition in the speed department.
 Our testers had the same comment again and again, “it feels like you're cutting through butter.”
 It also has a handy display that tells you how much battery you have left and if you are in eco, medium, or boost modes.